corbin-c/corbin-c/README.md

 #### My journey 🧭

-I started coding at age 11, with automation scripts for MS Excel, VBS & Batch files, at 13 I began to learn HTML, CSS & PHP, and at 15 I began to learn Python and to use Linux and FLOSS on a daily basis.
+I started coding at age 11, with automation scripts for MS Excel, VBS & Batch files, at 13 I began to learn HTML, CSS & PHP, and at 15 I began to learn Python and to use Linux and FOSS on a daily basis.

 I have a DIY/handcrafted/old-tech/low-tech approach of development & tech in general.
 Over the years, I have created a lot of softwares & web apps (ranging from the almost useful to the amusing), such as a Python keyboard-to-series-port Morse converter, a PHP rotoscopic video processor, a WASM/OpenCV video to audio synth, or a Python markov-chain-based image generator.
 I've also spent a lot of time coding [PureData](https://puredata.info/) patches.
 Unfortunately, many of these projects are old and now only live on some backup disk somewhere in the attic.
 Luckily at some point I started to use Git in my coding projects!